 Kaffir lime leaves

-Another essential component of Thai cuisine, kaffir lime leaves are often used for thier incredible aroma and citrusy flavour.
+Another essential component of Thai cuisine, kaffir lime leaves are often used for their incredible aroma and citrusy flavour.
 As per chef Vaibav Verma, it brings in that zest that is much required for Thai cuisine.

 These magical glossy green wonders come with medicinal benefits which include destressing and preventing the growth of bacteria.
 It’s also recommended in spa treatments by celebrity honchos.